lordofpipes/bookutils/README.md

 Makes the Minecraft book GUI smaller, and other things.

+Required to install Fabric API, Cloth Config

-Recommended to install Mod Menu and Cloth Config.
+Recommended to install Mod Menu.

 **Need 1.16 support?
 See the original mod by samipourquoi:** https://github.com/samipourquoi/epiphany